 a.
 Baasha king of Israel came up against Judah, and built Ramah, that he might let none go out or come in to Asa king of Judah: This continues the struggle for dominance between the northern kingdom of Israel and the southern kingdom of Judah.
 Baasha gained the upper hand in the days of Asa because he effectively blocked a main route into Judah at the city of Ramah.
 He hoped this military and economic pressure on Judah would force Asa into significant concessions.

 i.
-2 Chronicles 16:7-10 tells us that God was not pleased by this, and delivered this work by the prophet Hanani: “Because you have relied on the king of Syria, and have not relied on the Lord your God, therefore the army of the king of Syria has escaped from your hand.
+2 Chronicles 16:7-10 tells us that God was not pleased by this, and delivered this word by the prophet Hanani: “Because you have relied on the king of Syria, and have not relied on the LORD your God, therefore the army of the king of Syria has escaped from your hand.
 Were the Ethiopians and the Lubim not a huge army with very many chariots and horsemen?
-Yet, because you relied on the Lord, He delivered them into your hand.
-For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
-In this you have done foolishly; therefore from now on you shall have wars.”
-(2 Chronicles 16:7b-9)
+Yet, because you relied on the LORD, He delivered them into your hand.
+For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
+In this you have done foolishly; therefore from now on you shall have wars” (2 Chronicles 16:7-9).

 iii.
 “Wherein he committed three great faults, amongst many others.
 First, He alienated things consecrated to God without necessity.
 Secondly, He did this out of carnal fear and distrust of that God whose power and goodness he had lately experienced.
 Thirdly, He did this for an ill intent, to hire him to the breach of his league and covenant with Baasha, and to take away part of that land which by right, and the special gift of God, belonged to the Israelites.”
 (Poole)

-Š He encouraged national piety: He commanded Judah to seek the Lord God of their fathers, and to observe the law and the commandment.
+· He encouraged national piety: He commanded Judah to seek the LORD God of their fathers, and to observe the law and the commandment.
 (2 Chronicles 14:4).

 i.
-Some think that Asa’s foot ailment was gout, “but gout was uncommon in Palestine and ancient Egypt and it is more likely, in very of Asa’s age, the severity of the disease and death within two years, to have been a peripheral obstructive vascular disease with ensuing gangrene.”
-(Wiseman)
+Some think that Asa’s foot ailment was gout, “but gout was uncommon in Palestine and ancient Egypt and it is more likely, in view of Asa’s age, the severity of the disease and death within two years, to have been a peripheral obstructive vascular disease with ensuing gangrene” (Wiseman).

 ii.
 Morgan on Asa: “It is the record of a faulty life, but one in which the deepest thing, that of desire, was right; and so it is the record of a life, the influence of which was a blessing rather than a curse.
 It is a revealing story.”